refinedev/refine/documentation/docs/guides-and-concepts/theme/material-ui.md

 ## Create Custom Theme

-With the help of Refine's themes, you can customize your site in a matter minutes.
-Alternatively there is also an option to create custom theme with the [`createTheme()`](https://mui.com/material-ui/customization/theming/#createtheme-options-args-theme) method so you can create a custom theme with the configuration variables and use it in the whole application.
+With the help of Refine's themes, you can customize your site in a matter of minutes.
+Alternatively, there is also an option to create a custom theme with the [`createTheme()`](https://mui.com/material-ui/customization/theming/#createtheme-options-args-theme) method so you can create a custom theme with the configuration variables and use it in the whole application.

 ```tsx title="src/App.tsx"
 import { Refine } from "@pankod/refine-core";